aoijs/website/src/content/docs/guides/application/choices.md

   }]
 }]]
 ```
-Let’s start with a simple code to return the choice selected from the slash option
+We will then create a simple interaction command to return the choice selected from the slash option
 ```js
 module.exports = {
     name: "example",